haseebanwar/create-react-pkg/README.md

 module.exports = config;
 ```

-Alternatively, you can use the `defineConfig` helper which should provide intellisense without the need for JSDoc annotations:
+Alternatively, you can use the `defineConfig` helper which should provide IntelliSense without the need for JSDoc annotations:

 ```js
 // crp.config.js